alvaronogueira/flutter-tasks_app/README.md

-This project is part of my studies in Flutter.
+This project is part of my initial studies in Flutter.